MinghuiChen43/awesome-deep-phenomena/README.md

 ### Empirical Study: 2022

+- How Much Data Are Augmentations Worth?
+An Investigation into Scaling Laws, Invariance, and Implicit Regularization. [[paper]](https://arxiv.org/abs/2210.06441) [[code]](https://github.com/JonasGeiping/dataaugs)
+  - Jonas Geiping, Micah Goldblum, Gowthami Somepalli, Ravid Shwartz-Ziv, Tom Goldstein, Andrew Gordon Wilson.
+  - Key Word: Data Augmentation; Neural Scaling Laws; Implicit Regularization.
+  - <details><summary>Digest</summary> Despite the clear performance benefits of data augmentations, little is known about why they are so effective.
+In this paper, we disentangle several key mechanisms through which data augmentations operate.
+Establishing an exchange rate between augmented and additional real data, we find that in out-of-distribution testing scenarios, augmentations which yield samples that are diverse, but inconsistent with the data distribution can be even more valuable than additional training data.

 - In What Ways Are Deep Neural Networks Invariant and How Should We Measure This? [[paper]](https://arxiv.org/abs/2210.03773)
   - Henry Kvinge, Tegan H. Emerson, Grayson Jorgenson, Scott Vasquez, Timothy Doster, Jesse D. Lew. *NeurIPS 2022*
   - Key Word: Invariance and Equivariance.